-Allotments on collector roads, main boulevards or opposite reserves will have irrigated turf installed by the developer.
+Allotments on Juniper Boulevard or opposite the central reserve will have irrigated turf installed by the developer.
 If relocation of the driveway from the developer designed position occurs, the purchasers will need to install a 100mm diameter irrigation conduit beneath the driveway in the Council verge to allow the developer to install irrigation through the verge.

 Please note, all verge treatments require the approval of the City of Playford Council.
+For the Verge Landscaping Application Form, please use the link below and submit to Council.

-For more information please call 8256 0333 or visit www.playford.sa.gov.au.
+www.playford.sa.gov.au/verges